All Products

 Operator

-3. Confirm the settings and click OK.
+3. Confirm the configuration and click OK.

-1. Turn on Advanced Edit Mode.
+1. Turn on the Advanced Edit Mode toggle.

 6. On the Global Configurations page, click OK.